Please enter your starting address in the form input below.

 Downstairs Bathroom – Featuring a freestanding full bath, WC and pedestal basin, the Bathroom provides a wall of 3 full-height cupboards home to the Airing Cupboard, large Hot Water Tank and oil-fired Boiler.

 Palm House – The staggeringly impressive 2 storey Palm House features 6 sets of French doors, alongside ventilation and oil-fired heating systems.
-Brick built raised beds are home to sky-reaching palms, ancient olive, mature Bird of Paradise, fruiting orange trees and sculptural cacti.
-Beyond such exotic plantings the Palm House offers wondrous opportunities for growing all manner of more mundane yet productive plants, tomatoes and chillies alongside the grapevine and apricot tree.
+Brick built raised beds are home to sky-reaching palms, ancient olives, mature Bird of Paradise, fruiting orange trees and sculptural cacti.
+Beyond such exotic plantings the Palm House offers wondrous opportunities for growing all manner of productive plants such as tomatoes and chillies, alongside the grapevine and apricot tree.
 The central mezzanine offers a spectacular spot for dining or enjoying an evening drink while basking in the view.

-The shared Driveway flanked along its length with copper beech proceeds through communal grounds with waterlily pool to open into the front block paviour courtyard with Log Store and providing ample parking.
-In the rear gardens the lawn yields to twin ponds bounded by plantings including Gunnera and flag irises and water-fed from the grounds’ hillside behind the curving wall sheltering delightful flower borders.
+The shared Driveway flanked along its length with copper beech proceeds through communal grounds with waterlily pool to open into the front block paviour courtyard with Log Store, providing ample parking.
+In the rear, private gardens the lawn yields to twin ponds bounded by plantings including Gunnera and flag irises, water-fed from the grounds’ hillside behind the curving wall sheltering delightful flower borders.
 The arched doorway in the wall leads to the Palm House with its outside tap and oil tank and allows access to the hillside behind.
+The grounds behind the wall, climb gently towards the roadside, creating the potential for separate access.
+The sloped grounds have been lovingly landscaped to create suntraps and focal points with still plenty of opportunity for the budding gardener to make full use of all 2 acres of grounds.

 Carmarthenshire Council Tax Band ‘E’